Fritz!Box: Functionality

 Many Fritz!Boxes offer wireless repeater functionality which, in earlier firmware versions, was compatible with the IEEE 802.11-1999 standard wireless distribution system before being replaced with a proprietary system in more recent firmware versions.

 IPv6 support was enabled from firmware version 4.90 onwards.

 Fritz!Box devices operate under the control of Fritz!OS, a specialized Linux distribution, which provides a graphical web interface for user interaction.

 Domestic versions

 Fritz!Box devices with an integrated DSL modem come in three versions.
 The version for the German market uses an ISDN interface for voice.
-For the Austrian and Swiss markets the voice interface use traditional POTS and also has a German-language user interface.
+For the Austrian and Swiss markets the voice interface use conventional POTS and also has a German-language user interface.
 The international version has a multi-language web interface and provides support for POTS and usually ISDN for voice.
 While the international version supports both the most common ADSL Annex A POTS and ADSL Annex B ISDN, the German version offers hardware support for Annex B only, which is the sole standard used in Germany, with additional support for Annex J in newer models.